0x43434343/bruce30262.github.io/_posts/2019-09-28-flare-on-challenge-2019-write-up.md

 1. Extract the packet data from port 4444/6666/7777/8888
 2. Decrypt and decompress those packets, and see what the attacker was doing.

 Simple huh ?
-Except it's not ...... for some unknown reason, those encrypted packets were **encrypted again with another unknown encryption method** 😕 This is the moment when the challenge starting to get "guessy" -- no matter how I try, I just couldn't find where the hell they got encrypted.
+Except it's not ...... for some unknown reason, those encrypted packets were **encrypted again with another unknown encryption method** 😕 This is the moment when the challenge starting to get guessy -- no matter how I try, I just couldn't find where the hell they got encrypted.
 In the end I have to guess how it got encrypted by analyzing those packet data.

+> EDIT: WOW, so after I read the [official write-up](https://www.fireeye.com/content/dam/fireeye-www/blog/pdfs/FlareOn6_Challenge12_Solution_help.pdf), you actually have to use `!poolfind FLAR` and `!object \Driver` to locate another driver which uses WFP ( Windows Filtering Platform ) APIs to  modify network traffic on the infected system 😲

 Some of them are pretty simple.
 For those in port 4444, you can easily infer that it's just a simple XOR operation, with a 64 bit value key.
 XOR those data with the key then you'll get the raw data of the attacker's request.
 For those in port 6666 and 8888, you'll notice that it somehow send the data twice in row: one with the data encrypted, another one without being encrypted.
 Just extract the latter and decrypt + decompress it, you'll get the raw data ( filename, file content, key logger data...etc. )